dxw/playbook/playbook.md

 problem, they do so.

 If not, they will assign it to the developer on support.
-Sometimes tickets are assigned to a delivery manager if it requires a conversation with the client or looks like chargeable work.
+Sometimes tickets are assigned to a delivery lead if it requires a conversation with the client or looks like chargeable work.

 As tickets are arriving, we also think about whether they might be related to other tickets that we've already received.
 For example, if we get several tickets from different clients about similar-sounding issues, that might be indicative of a wider problem.
-Or, if a single client sends lots of tickets within a short time, it might be wise to assign a delivery manager to oversee them all and ensure that the requests make sense when considered as a group.
+Or, if a single client sends lots of tickets within a short time, it might be wise to assign a delivery lead to oversee them all and ensure that the requests make sense when considered as a group.

 ##### Assignments